 Recurrent urinary tract infections (UTIs) are one of the most common health complaints of women I see in my clinic.
 One of the major causes of recurrent UTI’s is a build up of oxalate in the urethra.
+Those with pyroluria (pyrroles) and low Vitamin B6 are likely to have issues with oxalates as you need Vitamin B6 to degrade oxalates.

 What are oxalates?